material-motion/material-motion/concepts/primitives.md

 ## Timeline

-**What it is**: *an entity that has a floating point value ranging from 0 to 1 inclusively that can be driven by a Delta Primitive and to which Tweens may be associated*.
+**What it is**: *an entity that contains a floating-point value, which can be driven by a Delta Primitive, and to which Tweens may be associated*.

-A Timeline has a **progress** that is a floating point number.
-The Timeline bounds the progress between 0 and 1.
+A Timeline limits its value, **progress**, between 0 and 1.

 We use “**to drive**” to refer to the idea of *an output from one Primitive being fed into the input of another*.
 This enables the expression of novel interactions such as a Gesture driving a Timeline that is driving a collection of Tweens.